 Myo-inositol & d-chiro-inositol: side effects and benefits explained

-6 min
+7 min

 |

-Updated Apr 10th, 2024
+Updated Dec 19th, 2024

 Table of contents

-Inositol plays a major role in our bodies: a messenger role, sending signals which affect the function of insulin (as well as brain chemicals dopamine and serotonin).
+Inositols play a major role in our bodies: a messenger role, sending signals which affect the function of insulin (as well as brain chemicals dopamine and serotonin).

 The benefits of myo-inositol for PCOS are clear, so it helps to take a supplement as it can be difficult to make sure your diet provides the right amount.
-Plus, women with PCOS can find it harder to absorb it and need the combination of alpha-lactalbumin to aid absorption.
+Plus, women with PCOS can find it harder to absorb it and need the combination with alpha-lactalbumin to aid absorption.
 Myo-inositol and D-chiro-inositol are two of the most popular inositol supplements on the market.

 What is myo-inositol and D-chiro-inositol?